canro91/canro91.github.io/_posts/2021-07-05-UnitTestingBestPractices.md

 ### Write dumb fakes

-**Use fakes when you depend on external systems you don't control.** Check your code makes the right calls,  with the right messages.
+**Use fakes when you depend on external systems you don't control.** Check your code makes the right calls  with the right messages.

-**Avoid complex logic inside your fakes.** For example, don't add flags to your stubs to return one value or another.
-Write separate fakes, instead.
+**Avoid complex logic inside your fakes.** Don't add flags to your stubs to return one value or another.
+Write separate stubs instead.

 **Don't write assertions for stubs.** Assert on the output of your code under test or use mocks.

 **Keep one mock per test.** Don't use multiple mocks per test.
-Write separate tests, instead.
+Write separate tests instead.

 **Make tests set their own values for fakes.** Avoid magic values inside your stubs.

 **Use descriptive names in your fakes.** Name your stubs to indicate the value they return or the exception they throw.
 For example, `ItemOutOfStockStockService` and `FixedDateClock`.

-<div class="message">Do you know what are stubs and mocks?
+<div class="message">Do you know what stubs and mocks are?
 Check <a href="/2021/05/24/WhatAreFakesInTesting">What are fakes in unit testing?</a> to learn the difference between them.
 Check these <a href="/2021/06/07/TipsForBetterStubsAndMocks">Tips to write better stubs and mocks</a>.</div>

 Voilà!
-Those are my best practices to write ~~better~~ great unit tests.
+Those are my best practices for writing ~~better~~ great unit tests.
 Don't forget to always start writing failing tests.
-And, make sure they fail for the right reasons.
-If you don't follow Test-Driven Development, comment some of your code under test or change the assertions on purpose to see your tests failing.
+And make sure they fail for the right reasons.
+If you don't follow Test-Driven Development, comment out some of your code under test or change the assertions on purpose to see your tests failing.

-If you want to have these best practices next to you, grab your [free copy of my Unit Testing 101 ebook]({% post_url 2021-08-30-UnitTesting %}).
-Feel free to share it.
+If you want these best practices next to you, grab a copy of <a href="https://imcsarag.gumroad.com/l/unittesting101" target="_blank" rel="noopener noreferrer" data-goatcounter-click="UnitTesting101eBook-BestPractices-Gumroad">my Unit Testing 101 ebook on my Gumroad page</a>.

-Remember, not because you don't ship your tests to your end users, it doesn't mean you shouldn't care about the quality of them.
-Unit tests got your back when changing your code.
-They're your safety net.
+We don't ship our tests to end users.
+But it doesn't mean we shouldn't care about the quality of our tests.
+Unit tests got our back when changing our code.
+They're our safety net.

+Don't miss the rest of my [Unit Testing 101 series]({% post_url 2021-08-30-UnitTesting %}) where I cover all these subjects in depth.

 _Happy testing!_